-We all know that a flock of of sheep led by a fearless lion is far much formidable than a pride of lions led by a fat, timid sheep.
+We all know that a flock of sheep led by a fearless lion is far much formidable than a pride of lions led by a fat, timid sheep.
 Lest we forget, the genesis of the general public outrage against Jubilee is the constant daytime robbery of public coffers by those in power, together with their rela-thieves and cronies.

 Kenyans are likely to cast a serious protest vote against the irredeemably corrupt Jubilee gov’t come next year.
-This means that we might have an extremely euphoric general election in 2017, only akin to the 2002 general election, which was largely driven by the deep resentment Kenyans had against an autocratic, corrupt and overly repressive KANU regime.
+This means that we might have a euphoric general election in 2017, only akin to the 2002 general election, which was largely driven by the deep resentment Kenyans had against an autocratic, corrupt and overly repressive KANU regime.
 And this is where my main problem lies.

-In any election driven by euphoria, people are likely to be so blinded by their anger against the incumbent gov’t, to an extent that a large section of the voters might fall for any formidable alternative opposition outfit, without properly vetting the person at its helm.
+In an election driven by euphoria, people are likely to be so blinded by their anger against the incumbent gov’t, to an extent that a large section of the voters might fall for any formidable alternative opposition outfit, without properly vetting the person at its helm.
 Good people, the person at the top always matters a lot.

-Political impostors and masqueraders, with a questionable political past are known to ride on waves of euphoria, to ascend to high office.
-These are people who cleverly portray themselves as latter-day saints who can effectively bring the much desired change, but only towards elections.
+Political impostors and masqueraders, with a questionable political past, are known to ride on waves of euphoria, to ascend to high office.
+These are people who cleverly portray themselves as latter-day saints who can effectively bring the much-desired change, but only towards elections.
 However, if you dig a bit into their political past, in the last 10 years or so, you are likely to find questionable and glaring inconsistencies that contradict what they purport to stand for now.

 Even though he was in the opposition from 1992 to 2002, after falling out with Moi, Kibaki was not a true reformer.
 He was what I can describe as a rebellious KANU first-born, who moved out of the main house to pitch his own tent.
 But the true genes of KANU continued to flow in his DNA and blood.